m0saan/libasm/README.md

 ## Description

 The aim of this project is to get familiar with assembly language.
+So I will be rewriting some functions using the nasm x64 assembly and generate a static library from those source files called ‘libasm.a‘

 #### All source files are: